markevich/ConveyorDefence-linux/README.md

 # TODO: #
+* Map
+ * :O Create map editor.
+ * Add de/serialization of map via xml

 * Missiles
  * Think about using pattern Decorator for missiles and properties
   * Missile Property should work with TargetTexture, and after all it modification draw on screen
   * Add Fire missile property
     * Draw it with shader
 * Nodes
- * Think about using pattern "Strategy" instead of using inheritance.
+ * (done) Think about using pattern "Strategy" instead of using inheritance.
  * Nodes should set their direction automatically, based on sibling nodes.
  * Implement Storage node.
 * Architecture